 Towards a better way

 We as Jains have not been at the forefront of developing alternatives to animal products in drug and vaccine development and to move the regulatory agencies and companies away from testing on animals.
+But we should be.
 We can support the improvement in methods of systematic observation and interpretation of data which we call science, without condoning the view of animals as soul-less machines that are to be used as humans wish.
-Organs on a chip were discussed in a recent UC Irvine webinar.
-The NYTimes article on squalene mentions a CA based company and working on a synthetic alternative to shark derived squalene and organizations such as Center for Contemporary Sciences , Physicians Committee For Responsible Medicine and PETA are working on supporting innovations in human based research and reforming the US regulatory system.
+Organs on a chip and other alternatives to animal testing have been discussed in recent UC Irvine webinars.
+The NY Times article on squalene mentions a CA based company and working on a synthetic alternative to shark derived squalene.
+Organizations such as Center for Contemporary Sciences , Physicians Committee For Responsible Medicine and PETA are working on supporting innovations in human based research and reforming the US regulatory system and could use our support.
 Europe may be ahead in accepting alternatives to animals in research.
 If any reader is aware of the situation in India or other countries please comment.

 Choosing a vegan diet, avoiding non-vegan clothing and entertainment and educating others to do the same helps us, as a human global community, move in the right direction.
 The more we move away from wet markets, encroachment on wild animals’ lands and slaughterhouses, the better our chances to prevent such outbreaks in the future.
 We can also support veganic agriculture to avoid environmental and worker harm from pesticides and animal harm from their byproducts being used in forming.